Here are 5 key points about conjunctivitis:

 The inflammation may be infectious (usually bacterial or viral), allergy-related or irritation-related (contact lens or foreign body).
-Upper respiratory tract viral infections such as the common cold can also be associated with conjunctivitis.
+Upper respiratory tract viral infections, such as the common cold can also be associated with conjunctivitis.

 Sufferers of hayfever can suffer seasonal episodes of allergic inflammation.
 Contact lens wearers can develop a form of conjunctivitis due to irritation caused by deposits on the contact lens surface irritating the eye.

-Conjunctivitis is normally diagnosed by symptoms and close examination by an optometrist.
+Symptoms and close examination by an optometrist is normally diagnostic.
 Microscopic examination of the external and internal structures of the eyes helps in determining the cause of inflammation.
 This is a completely painless process and is important to enable the optometrist to prescribe the appropriate treatment.

-Bacterial conjunctivitis is treated with topical antibiotic drops and usually resolves within 7 days.
-Viral conjunctivitis has no cure, but comfort can be improved with the use of chilled lubricants and cold compresses.
+Topical antibiotic drops are used to treat bacterial conjunctivitis which usually resolves within 7 days.
+There is no cure for viral conjunctivitis.
+However, chilled lubricants and cold compresses can improve comfort.
 Viral conjunctivitis will generally resolved within 3 weeks.

 Topical antihistamine drops, chilled lubricants and cold compresses are used to treat allergic conjunctivits.
 Inflammation caused by foreign bodies and irritants is treated by removing the irritant.
 This is a delicate procedure which the optometrist can perform under microscope.
 Severe conjunctivitis may need further treatment with topical steroid drops.